Sitting Tall

 Either remain at the front of the seat or slide back and distribute some of your weight on the backs of your thighs.
 Employ a seat cushion or lumbar support as desired.

-Placing the hips higher than the knees facilitates breathing and helps release the lower back muscles.
+Positioning the hips higher than the knees helps release the lower back muscles and can facilitate breathing.

-Forward-sloping cushions are ideally suited to achieving this hip alignment (I’m sitting on one as I write this).
-See the Ergonomics section at MusiciansWay.com for links to sites that sell such cushions.
+Forward-sloping seat cushions are ideally suited to achieving this sort of hip alignment (I’m sitting on one as I write this).

-For taller musicians, a chair can also be modified in a pinch with the like of a phone book, as demonstrated by cellist Kendall Ramseur in the above image.
+For taller musicians, chairs can also be modified in a pinch with the likes of thick phone books, as demonstrated by cellist Kendall Ramseur in the above image.

 3. Release Your Shoulders